MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 To match start and stop events with a session ID:

-1. Use [let](./letstatement.md) to name a projection of the table that's pared down as far as possible before going into the join.
+1. Use [let](./letstatement.md) to name a projection of the table that's pared down as far as possible before starting the join.
 1. Use [project](./projectoperator.md) to change the names of the timestamps so that both the start time and the stop time appear in the result. `project` also selects the other columns to view in the result.
 1. Use [join](./joinoperator.md) to match the start and stop entries for the same activity.
 A row for each activity is created.
 1. Use `project` again to add a column to show the duration of the activity.